futakw/starter-academic/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

+Welcome to my homepage!
-Futa Waseda is a PhD student in Information Science and Technology at The University of Tokyo.
+I am Futa Waseda, a PhD student in Information Science and Technology at The University of Tokyo.

-I'm interested in artificial intelligence, especially in computer vision.
-Specifically, I'm working on the problems of robustness and reliability of deep learning-based computer vision.
+My research focuses on the robustness and reliability of deep learning models.
+I am particularly fascinated by computer vision and vision-language multi-modal learning, aiming to understand and mitigate real-world risks.

+Explore my work and join me in the journey to make AI more reliable and create a better future!